jakedjohnson/import_element/README.md

 Elixir 1.15.2 (compiled with Erlang/OTP 25)
 ```

-Now create a file at `/config/dev.secret.exs` and add he following:
+Now create a file at `/config/dev.secret.exs` and add the following:

 ```
 import Config